 The MATLAB® language does not require you to define classes for all the code you write.
 You can use objects along with ordinary functions.
 This section illustrates the use of an object that implements the basic task of writing text to a file.
-Then this object is used in a function to write a text file template for a class definition.

 Opening a file for writing and saving the file identifier